Rajiv Malhotra: Criticism of Christian Yoga

 Malhotra further mentions that practitioners of Christian Yoga and people who advocate it, neither understand Christianity nor the roots, complexity, and philosophies of Yoga.
 According to Shreena Gandhi, professor of Religious studies at Michigan State University, many American Yoga teachers do not learn about Hinduism, Indian culture and spiritual philosophies of Yoga.
-So, only far few American teachers go much deeper than mere physical forms or Asanas, hence they dilute the true depth and philosophies of Yoga.
-Most Western Yoga teachers, states Malhotra, mentions Pranayama, chanting Om or Asanas as health-related components of modern Yoga, yet this attitude is based, at best, a shallow or lack of understanding of Yoga'a Dharmic roots and philosophy.
+Thus, rarely do American teachers go much deeper than mere physical forms or Asanas, hence they dilute the true depth and philosophies of Yoga.
+Most Western Yoga teachers, states Malhotra, mention Pranayama, chanting Om or Asanas as health-related components of modern Yoga, yet this attitude is based, at best, in a shallow or lack of understanding of Yoga's Dharmic roots and philosophy.

 The practice of Om as a sacred utterance is designed to dissolve Namarupa from the mind, that is the whole idea and the principle behind the Mantra.
 Its universality lies in its ability to transcend all particular historic contexts.
-The names 'Jesus', 'Allah', or 'Amen' are proper nouns laden with historic context and aren't a synonym for a Mantra which have a specific transcendental context.
+The names 'Jesus', 'Allah', or 'Amen' are proper nouns laden with historic context and thus aren't a synonym for Mantras which have a specific transcendental context.
 Patanjali mentions Om as Vacakah or vibration of Ishvara, hence the experience it brings cannot be generated by an alternative sound such as the sound or names of other God.
 Yoga and Hinduism are deeply coupled, and renaming the original Sanskrit terms doesn't do any favor, since the actual physical practices, in the case of asanas remains the same, states Malhotra.
-Swami Param, head of Classical Yoga Academy in Manahawkin, New Jersey, states that "If people could not acknowledge the Hindu elements and roots of Yoga, they should not bother studying it."
+Swami Param, head of the Classical Yoga Academy in Manahawkin, New Jersey, states that "If people can not acknowledge the Hindu elements and roots of Yoga, they should not bother studying it."
 He further adds, "As Hindus, we have no problem studying other religions, but we give them the respect they deserve."

 Yoga's metaphysics centers around the quest to attain liberation from one's conditioning caused by the past Karma.
 Karma includes the baggage from prior lives, underscoring the importance of reincarnation.
-Malhotra points out, while it's "fashionable" for Westerners to say that, they believe in Karma and reincarnation, they have seldom worked out the contradictions with core Biblical doctrines.
+Malhotra points out that while it's "fashionable" for Westerners to say they believe in Karma and reincarnation, they have seldom worked out the contradictions with core Biblical doctrines.
 Yogic liberation is therefore not contingent upon any unique historic events or interventions.
-Every individual's ultimate essence is Sat-Cit-Ananda, Originally Divine, and not Originally Sinful by birth, Malhotra indicates this very fundamental contradiction of the doctrines of Original sin and Nicene Creed.
+Every individual's ultimate essence is Sat-Cit-Ananda, Originally Divine, and not Originally Sinful by birth.
+Malhotra indicates that this is a very fundamental contradiction of the doctrines of Original sin and Nicene Creed.